 Anyone taking Vitamin D issued warning over four symptoms

-Vitamin D regulates calcium and phosphate levels, which are both vital when it comes to maintaining healthy bones, teeth and muscle health
+Vitamin D regulates calcium and phosphate levels, which are both vital when it comes to maintaining healthy bones and teeth

-In recent years, NHS doctors have shed increasing light on the ways that Vitamin D can be used to boost a person's wellbeing - especially during the cold, dark winter months.
+In recent years, NHS doctors have shed light on the ways that Vitamin D can be used to boost a person's wellbeing - especially during the cold, dark winter months.

 For those unfamiliar with the benefits of Vitamin D, this specific nutrient is famed for its ability to regulate the amount of calcium and phosphate in the body, which are both vital when it comes to maintaining healthy bones, teeth, and muscle health.